The Risky Business of Motorcycle Riding

 - Ride defensively – always assume that the driver doesn’t see you.

 - Keep your motorcycle in good working order, including tires that are properly inflated.

 - Try to keep a safe distance between you and other vehicles.

 - If a car is driving beside you, make sure there is no car on the other side—in other words, always leave yourself an out.

 - Always wear a helmet.

 West Palm Beach motorcycle accident attorney Jessica Mishali works vigorously with clients who fall victim to the negligence of others on the road.
-If you are injured in a motorcycle accident, call today for a free consultation at (888) 808-2772.
+If you are injured in a motorcycle accident, call today for a consultation at (561) 833-2772.